SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 STIX:
  * STIX is great and developing well within sunpy ecosystem
- * could STIXMap and TimeSeries be upstreamed to core in the future? maybe but probably not a good idea -> core shouldnt have instrument specific sources
+ * could STIXMap and TimeSeries be upstreamed to core in the future? maybe but probably not a good idea -> core should not have instrument specific sources

 CubiXSS/MOXSI: